 Wireless power at-a-distance is set up to transform how we deliver power — from the grid, to buildings, to devices.
 Imagine never having to change another battery in your home, facility, or store.
 Imagine being able to place devices wherever you want — even hard-to-reach places — without having to worry about excessive infrastructure investments, cable and wire routing, electricians, and losing your most valuable asset: time.
 Imagine devices that are constantly working with no downtime.
 Wireless power-at-a-distance promises a more agile world with reduced maintenance, limited infrastructure, and more functionality than ever before.

 Why wireless power-at-a-distance now?

 There are four primary and interconnected factors enabling broad-based deployment of wireless power-at-a-distance today:

 - Low costs.
 High-frequency transistors are now cheaper than ever, so deploying large, adaptive antenna arrays in commercial settings is finally a reality.

 - High demand.
 With the advent of the Internet of Things (IoT), the need for wireless power-at-a-distance is stronger than ever.
 A growing number of low-power devices are being distributed throughout commercial and residential environments to collect data and provide edge decisions.

 - Technical progress.
 Research has led to advances in signal processing, algorithm design, low-power communication, and high-frequency RF-DC converters — all necessary for wireless power-at-a-distance.

 - Regulation.
 The FCC opened the door to certify higher wattage wireless power in early 2022, removing a significant barrier to deployment.

-Who can use wireless power-at-a-distance?
+Who can use industrial-scale wireless power?

 - Displays.
 Powering small, interactive displays such as OLED displays and electronic shelf labels, and some retail lighting